Introduction

 An innovative entrepreneurship requires a continuous improvement of employees’ qualifications and perpetual training.
 The desire for constant development can truly become a secure basis for career development and growth.
 In the context of constant professional challenges, every worker should consider the lifelong learning as a way to secure their place in the profession.
 Stebleton and Diamond (2019, p.
 160) advocate that “career development, exploration, and vocational reflection during the first year of studying should be viewed as a potential high-impact practice”.
 Employees with a high level of professional training have better chances to achieve high performance indicators, be capable of introducing new modern technologies and methods of conducting the professional process.

 To estimate the potential career challenges, as well as professional goals, one needs to develop a personal plan of improving one’s personal, social, and work characteristics.
-A proper and detailed plan of professional development allows its user to clearly see the major career milestones and potential achievements.
+The main career milestones and possible accomplishments are easily visible to the user of a well-crafted and comprehensive professional development plan.
 Moreover, it helps determine the needs and requirements for completing each stage of a career growth.
-Overall, a professional development plan is a powerful tool for assessing one’s perspectives and possible ways of improvement.
+All things considered, a professional development plan is an effective instrument for evaluating one’s viewpoints and potential avenues for advancement.

 Key Career Development Points